 Check out this YouTube video for a delicious way to get your calcium in a homemade chocolate treat that looks oh so delicious!

 Thank you for reading post’s from zestforever and supporting the plant based eating cause.
-If you have any questions about plant based calcium or the plant based diet, then please feel free to post below as I would be happy to help if I can.
-Thanks again!
+If you have any questions about plant based calcium or the plant based diet, then please feel free to post in the comments section as I would be happy to help.